rod-trent/Prompt_Refiner/README.md

 python BestPrompt.py
 ```

 This will start a local web server.
 Open your web browser and navigate to http://127.0.0.1:5000/ to access the web app.
-You can enter a prompt, and the app will refine it using Azure OpenAI and display the refined prompt.
+You can enter a prompt, and the app will refine it using Azure OpenAI and display the refined prompt along with information on why the prompt is better.

 ![Prompt Refiner](https://github.com/rod-trent/GenAI_Prompt_Refiner/blob/main/Images/PromptRefiner.jpg)